addex12/LibraM/docs/markdown/main-document.md

 # Acknowledgements

-I am grateful to my advisor, department staff, and the librarians of [University Name] who shared their time during interviews.
+I am grateful to my advisor, department staff, and the librarians of Addis Ababa University who shared their time during interviews.
 I also thank classmates for peer reviews, and my family for spiritual and financial support throughout this journey.

 # Abstract